sst/sst/www/docs/auth.md

 The key here is that SST's `Auth` has out of the box support for steps 1 and 3.
 It **intentionally** does not manage the user storage part of step 2.

 User storage contains details that tend to be very specific to your application.
 It's also best if these details live alongside the rest of your business logic.
-And the data is stored on in your database.
+And the user data is stored in _your_ database.

-The seperation of responsibilities into things that are undifferentiated (1 & 3), and things that are not (2) is what makes SST's `Auth` both powerful and flexible enough for the most complex authentication scenarios.
+The separation of responsibilities into things that are undifferentiated (1 & 3), and things that are not (2), is what makes SST's `Auth` both powerful and flexible for even the most complex authentication scenarios.

-### Why not use Cognito
+#### Why not use Cognito

 Managed auth services, like Cognito or Auth0, tend to bundle all these concepts together.
 Unfortunately this usually leads to challenging situations.

 For example, let's suppose you wanted to build a role based access system for your app.
 You'll need to figure out if your auth provider has this feature and if their implementation works for you.
 If it doesn't you'll likely build this in your application.
-However, now your user's data is stored on their side, while your the information regarding the roles are on your side.
+However, now your user's data is stored on their side, while the information regarding the roles are stored on your side.

-This separation means that the dashboard that your auth provider has won't be useful because it'll be missing a lot of relevant info about your users.
+As a result, your auth provider's dashboard won't be as helpful because it'll be missing a lot of relevant info about your users.
 And building internal tooling on your side is now more complicated because it needs to grab the data from two separate sources and join them.

-As your applicaiton grows, you'll find that more of the user storage related logic is on your side.
-While the auth provider isn't doing a whole lot more than just being a key value store for your user data.
+As your application grows, you'll find that more and more of the user storage related logic keeps shifting to your side.
+While the auth provider's user storage system is reduced to a simple key value store.

-All this is espcially true for startups that are making rapid building out their user storage systems and need the flexbility.

 Typically, you don't need to worry about challenges like this early in your company's lifecycle.
 However, auth providers can be notoriously hard to migrate away from.
-You need all your users to explicitly create a new account on your new auth system.
-You cannot do this migraton behind the scenes.
+To carry out a migration, you'll need all your users to explicitly create a new account on your new auth system.
+You cannot do this process behind the scenes.

-So if you auth provider makes pricing or design changes that are deal-breakers for you, or if their design is too restrictive, you'll need to go through a very painful migration process.
-This means that it's important that you make the choice of an auth solution early.
+So if your auth provider makes pricing or design changes that are deal-breakers, or if their design is too restrictive; you'll need to go through a very painful migration process.

-For these reasons, we recommend startups to handle the user storage within their apps and avoid relying on managed auth providers.
+All this is especially true for startups that are rapidly building out their user storage systems and need the flexibility.
+For these reasons, we recommend that startups handle the user storage within their apps and avoid relying on managed auth providers.

-SST's `Auth` is designed to make it easier to roll out your own auth system while giving you the flexility extend it while you grow.
+SST's `Auth` is designed to make it easier to roll out your own auth system while giving you the flexibility to extend it while you grow.

 ## Setup

-Let's look at an example of how to add auth to your app be allowing your users to _Sign in with Google_.
+Let's look at an example of how to add auth to your app.
+In this example we'll be allowing your users to _Sign in with Google_.

 ### Add a handler

 Start by creating a new function in your functions folder that'll handle authentication requests.
 Typically, you'll place this in `services/functions/auth.ts`.

-`AuthHandler` returns an authenticator function that'll do authentication handshakes and issue sessions for different providers.
+[`AuthHandler`](packages/node.md#authhandler) returns an authenticator function that'll do authentication handshakes and issue sessions for different providers.

 We'll leave the provider configuration empty to start.